States Assembly: Reform in the 21st century

+The proposals to remove Connétables and the Bailiff from the Assembly faced political opposition and were not implemented.
+Nor has an Ombudsperson been created.

+A ministerial system was introduced be States of Jersey Law 2005.
+The Law also removed the Bailiff's power of 'dissent' and casting vote, along with the Lieutenant Governor's veto power.

+In response to criticisms of the system of ministerial government, the Assembly established an independent electoral commission in 2011 to review the structure of the Assembly.
+The Commission proposed reducing the number of members to 42, dividing the island into six electoral districts with seven Deputies, and that holding a referendum on whether the Connétables should remain in the Assembly.
+A referendum was held in 2014, in which a large majority voted to keep Connétables in the States.

+The 2022 general election was the first under the new electoral system of 37 elected Deputies and 12 Connétables.

-The States Chamber
+The States Building

-The States Chamber sits on the southern side of the Royal Square in St Helier.
+The States Building sits on the southern side of the Royal Square in St Helier.
+As well as the chamber, it includes committee rooms and facilities for members.
 It is part of a complex comprising the Royal Court, Bailiff's Chambers and Judicial Greffe.

 Until 1887, the States had no meeting place of their own.
 They used to meet in the Royal Court on the Royal Square.
 The present chamber was opened in 1887, after a proposition was lodged au Greffe eleven years earlier providing for the establishment of a States Room above the Royal Court extension.
-The first president of a States meeting in its new home was not the bailiff, who was on sick leave at the time.
-Instead the lieutenant bailiff presided.
 The development and construction of the chamber were symbolic of the Assembly's increasing prominence and independence, and of Jersey's growing autonomy.